Cyrilvallez/LLM_playground/README.md

 But in this case, everyone with the public link will be able to access the webapp, even if you did not share the username and password with them.

+## Logging

+All interactions (input/output pairs) with the models will be saved into a csv file, namely `text_logs/log.csv` for simple causal language modeling and into `chatbot_logs/log.csv` for conversations (chats) with the model.

 ## Computational power requirements

 Finally, note that running LLMs is very costly in terms of computational power.
 For this reason, it is highly